Peter Adkison: Career

 Hasbro purchased Wizards of the Coast in 1999.
 Adkison began working on a Dungeons & Dragons MMORPG based on a design from Richard Garfield and Skaff Elias.
 According to game designer Ed Stark, Adkison said, "Look, computer gaming is the future of roleplaying.
 We've got to get involved in this."
-However, Hasbro folded up the D&D computer rights into Hasbro Interactive and then sold them to Infogrames, leaving Wizards with no rights to publish D&D computer games; Adkison thus tendered his resignation, effective December 31, 2000.
+However, Hasbro folded up the rights for D&D computer games into Hasbro Interactive and then sold them to Infogrames, leaving Wizards unable to publish D&D computer games; Adkison therefore submitted his resignation, which became effective December 31, 2000.
 In January 2001, Adkison sold Wizards of the Coast to Hasbro and entered "semi-retirement", engaging in rock-climbing and "lying around".
 In May 2002, Adkison purchased Gen Con from Hasbro, which he had been attending since 1992.
 Adkison says he has "always loved" Gen Con.

 As of 2005, Adkison is the CEO of Hidden City Games, publishers of the Bella Sara collectible card game for girls.
 As of 2013, he has started a production company known as Hostile Work Environment LLC.